magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/YcbcrRenderer/NativeBindings/UnityEngine.XR.MagicLeap.YcbcrRenderer.NativeBindings.CreateInfo.md

-Info to create the native rendering plugin instance with.
+Info to create the native rendering plugin instance with